radiocosmology/padloper/README.md

 ## Running Padloper in Docker

-We've recently added a way for developers to launch the application in a set of Docker containers (for testing on a common platform and deployment).
-Ensure that you have an up-to-date docker version that supports Docker Compose V2 (i.e. you can run `docker compose up`).
+Padloper comes with ready-made scripts to launch the application in a set of Docker containers (for testing on a common platform and deployment).
+Ensure that you have an up-to-date docker version that supports Docker Compose V2 (i.e., you can run `docker compose up`).

-You can setup the containers by simply running
+You can set up the containers by simply running:

 ```
 docker compose up -d